zdravkov/kendo-docs/getting-started/dataviz/chart/error-bars.md

 ---
-nav_title: Error Bars
+title: Error Bars
-title: Configuration guide for the chart ErrorBars
+page_title: Configuration guide for the chart ErrorBars
 description: How to configure the error bars of a chart, bind them to the series data and set the value.
 ---